Mental Health Therapist Online California: Counselor in California

 When you affirm neurodivergent people’s experiences, you validate them and show that they are an integral part of society.
 You demonstrate the belief that they deserve respect.
 When you accept differences, you confirm the natural variation in humanity.

 People who are neurodiversity affirming value differences and see how they enhance society.
-This accepting view embraces unique ways of thinking, interacting, and processing.
+A neurodiversity accepting view embraces unique ways of thinking, interacting, and processing.
 It is part of a belief that everyone has worth.

-You can tell those who ask you, "what is neurodiversity affirming" that it is about acceptance of differences.
+You can tell those who ask you, "what is neurodiversity affirming" that it is about acceptance of othere and their differences.

 Neurodivergent vs. Neurodiverse